On 10th June 2014, the new .UK TLD officially launches and becomes available for anyone to register.

 A full release distribution contains all the files of a WHMCS product installation.
-It can be used to perform a new install or update an existing installation (regardless of previous version).
+It can be used to both perform a new installation or update an existing one (regardless of previous version).

-To apply a full release, download the files as indicated above.
+To apply a full release, download the release from the URL above.
 Then follow the upgrade instructions for a "Full Release Version" which can be found at http://docs.whmcs.com/Upgrading#For_a_Full_Release_Version

 Security Issue Information

 The security changes in these releases address 11 privately reported issues through our security bounty program, and 1 issue discovered internally by the WHMCS Development Team.
 The issues addressed are rated as having Moderate to Trivial security impact.